makersacademy/bowling-challenge/README.md

 ## SETUP

 * Clone the project into a folder of your choice
-* Run 'npm install to install relevant npm packages'
+* Run 'npm install' to install relevant npm packages

-##
+## RUNNING TESTS

 We are using jasmine to test our javascript classes